phac-nml/ncov-dehoster/README.md

 Profiles are a set of configuration attributes that can be activated (as many as you want as long as they are comma separated) when launching a pipeline.
 More information can be found [here](https://www.nextflow.io/docs/latest/config.html?highlight=profile#config-profiles)

-If no profile is given, the Illumina pipeline will still function correctly and will run locally so long as the system has all of the dependencies installed and meets the computational requirements for the processes.
-The nanopore pipeline currently requires a guppy conda environment to re-basecall and demultiplex the fast5 files
+If no profile is given, the Illumina and nanopore minimap2 pipelines will still function correctly and will run all processes locally so long as the system has all of the dependencies installed and meets the computational requirements.
+The nanopore nanostripper pipeline currently requires a guppy conda environment to re-basecall and demultiplex the fast5 files.

 Profiles can be activated with `-profile <profile_name>`.
 Below are the profiles currently available with this pipeline